This article about night life, bars and music in Berlin by night owl Mr Evo Lucian is copyrighted to its owner OTA-Berlin GmbH.

 The illustrations added to the written article are from Wikipedia unless otherwise noted.
 The opinions expressed are not necessarily those of OTA-Berlin but of the contributor.

-Only in Berlin – The 29 and a Half Hour Long Night Out – Clubbing in Berlin – From OTA-Berlin Constituency Blog club reporter Evo Lucian from OTA Berlin is licensed under a Creative Commons Attribution-ShareAlike 3.0 Germany License.
+The Ever Changing Face of Arena – Clubbing in Berlin – From OTA-Berlin Constituency Blog club reporter Evo Lucian from OTA Berlin is licensed under a Creative Commons Attribution-ShareAlike 3.0 Germany License.
 If you use this article or parts of it, please refer to http://www.ota-berlin.de.